ps-innovator/WriteKit/README.md

 # WriteKit
 GigaHacks 2020 10/4/20 - 10/11/20

-This project won the best group award in this Hackathon out of more than 100 submissions
+This project won the best group award in this Hackathon out of more than 100 submissions.

 A web-based document editor that makes the process of writing more approachable This project is styled with Vue